Meet The Team

 Program Manager

-Karen completed her primary diploma course in 2015 and started her teaching career at local primary school.
-She then went to teach at Lizauli Combined School in Katima Mulilo Namibia.
-She then when on to teach at Ebenezer Trust School in Livingstone, Zambia.
-Karen is a trained counselor and a certified public speaker.
-Karen volunteered for FHCI at the end of 2023 and officially joined our team as a Program Supervisor in 2024.
-Karen was promoted to Program Manager at the beginning of 2025.
+Karen completed her Primary Diploma course in 2015 and began her teaching career at a local primary school.
+She later joined Lizauli Combined School in Katima Mulilo, Namibia, before moving on to teach at Ebenezer Trust School in Livingstone, Zambia.
+In addition to her teaching experience, Karen is a trained counselor and a certified public speaker.
+She is also an Award Leader, Adventurous Journey Supervisor, and Adventurous Journey Assessor.
+Karen began volunteering with FHCI at the end of 2023 and officially joined the team as a Program Supervisor in 2024.
+Her commitment and leadership led to her promotion to Program Manager at the beginning of 2025

 • Ettah Mulongo